Cyphs/SteamDeckSTR/README.md

 ### Adding a game

 * Will need to manually set the location, use either the J: or K: drives
-  * J: is internal storage games, K: is sd card games
+  * J: is internal storage games, K: is sd card games.
+It is highly recommended to use the internal storage.
 * Vortex may pop up some warnings about: staging location, deployment method
    * If it does:
       * walk through their fixes